Self-initiated project | 2017-21 | Adobe Illustrator and Photoshop

 (* The original version of this map was completed in 2018, and was modified and updated in 2021)

-Click here to view the map full screen (4500 px wide).
+Click here to view the map in closer detail.

-The title, a somewhat tongue-in-cheek homage to Bacon's Standard Map of Europe (1920).
+The title, with a stylised 'HALL'S' logo in homage to Bacon's Standard Map of Europe (1920).

-This is an English-language map, therefore all names are written either in their English versions (Brittany instead of the French Bretagne; Catalonia instead of the Spanish Cataluña or Catalan Catalunya, and so on), or their native names that are also commonly used in English.
+All names are written in their English exonyms, e.g. Brittany instead of the French Bretagne, Catalonia instead of the Spanish Cataluña or Catalan Catalunya, and so on.

-I researched the population and census data for each country and developed a system of symbols and text label sizes to represent the populations of each major city, town and settlement.
-I have included a table at the top right which displays a list of the top forty most populous cities in Europe.
+Researching the population and census data for each country allowed me to develop a system of symbols and text label sizes to represent the populations of each major city, town and settlement.